 - Notice any emotions you have about the meditation itself.
 For example: frustration about how the meditation is going, joy at experiencing a deep meditation, panic about how long the sit may last, and so on.
 These are feelings of the observer ego.

 - Observe any sensations you have about where awareness seems to be located.
 Do you feel it’s centered in your head?
 Behind your eyes?
 Notice whatever body sensations you associate with the observer.
 Watch these very carefully.

 - In general, notice any sense that you are making an effort to meditate at all.
 Wherever this effort appears to be coming from, notice that.
-Let the meditation be an effortless experience, not an effortful doing.
+Let the meditation be a relatively effortless experience, not an effortful doing.
 It is the observer ego who feels like they are doing the meditation.

 If you observe the observer ego carefully in this way, over time, it will deconstruct in just the same way your big, clumsy, everyday ego did early on in your practice.
-This deconstruction is different, however.
+This deconstruction is much more significant, however.
 With this unfolding comes deep, lasting awakening.

 You might think that you’re just creating another ego which you’ll just have to deconstruct again, but it doesn’t quite work that way.
 Once you’ve learned how to undercut the sense of being the meditator, you won’t believe or take for granted any new ones that arise.
 You will know that all sensations of a permanent location for awareness are false.
 You will know that all thoughts and feelings, even ones about meditation, are just content arising in awareness.

 If you are caught in the observer trap, this one mindfulness technique can take your practice from a rote, mechanical stuckness to a profoundly alive and vital experience very quickly.
 Even if you have spent years of meditative drudgery without seeming progress, this can free you from your fetters.
 And freedom, after all, is the point.